Testing DSL

 given

-Start an event-sourcing test sentence.
+Start a test sentence.

 Examples::